NoroffFEU/FED1-HTML-CSS1-CA-EliNygard/README.md

 [My Linkedin Page](https://www.linkedin.com/in/eli-nyg%C3%A5rd/)

 ## Acknowledgments
-I want to thank Oda, Manuel, Lena and Kåre for testing and reviewing my project.
+I want to thank Oda for testing and reviewing my project.

+A huge thank you to my best friend, and film director, Astrid Thorvaldsen for letting me use images and content from her film "Who Goes There?".